kdoore/CS2335-Gitbook/project-1-updates-to-custom-scripts.md

         //find the GameController GameObject by name
         // then find the ScriptComponent using GetComponent<T>( ); function
         gameController = GameObject.Find("GameController").GetComponent<GameController>();

+        //ALSO: REMOVE THE FOLLOWING CODE - we don't want to start dropping apples until the StartButton has been hit
+        //Invoke( "DropObjects", 2f);
         } // end Start

 // Update is called once per frame